elrod/elrod.github.io/public/typography/bio.md

-I'm Jacopo, and I'm all about videogames.
-Yep, you heard it right I turned my passion into my profession as a **videogame developer**.
+Hi there!
+I'm Jacopo, a passionate **videogame developer** who turned a love for gaming into a career.

-Currently, I'm rocking it as **TechLead** and **CTO** at [Funny Tales](https://funnytales.us/), an Italian video-game studio.
-We're cooking up some cool games for Mobile, VR, and XR platforms.
+At present, I’m serving as **TechLead** and **CTO** at [Funny Tales](https://funnytales.us/), an Italian game studio.
+We’re focused on creating engaging experiences across Mobile, VR, and XR platforms.

-But wait, there's more!
-I'm also a tech enthusiast and a bit of a researcher.
-Back in the day, I even dipped my toes into academia as a research fellow at the **Computer Science** department of the [University of Milan](https://www.unimi.it/), Italy.
+In addition to my work at Funny Tales, I’m also deeply interested in technology and research.
+I’ve worked as a research fellow in the **Computer Science** department at the [University of Milan](https://www.unimi.it/), where I contributed to European Commission-funded projects that explored the intersection of gaming and e-health, specifically through the development of exergames.
-I was on a mission to blend my love for gaming with cutting-edge research, working on rad projects funded by the EC aimed at developing exer-games for various e-health applications.

-This is my little corner of the web where I'm pumped to share my projects, thoughts, and all things gaming!
-Welcome aboard!
+This site is my space to share my work, insights, and passion for the gaming industry.

+Thanks for stopping by!